DataDog/datadog-api-client-java/api_docs/v1/UsageSummaryResponse.md

 # UsageSummaryResponse

-Response with hourly report of all data billed by Datadog all organizations.
+Response summarizing all usage aggregated across the months in the request for all organizations, and broken down by month and by organization.

 ## Properties